mterczynski/mterczynski.github.io/README.md

 ## VerifyBuilds script

+### Prerequisites

+> Run `npm i` to install required depencencies for `verifyBuilds` script.

+### About

-`verifyBuilds.js` enters each deployed project and verifies that each of them runs without errors or warnings.
+`npm run verifyBuilds` enters each deployed project and verifies that each of them runs without errors or warnings.
 It also adds custom errors and warnings - for example warnings related to `meta` tag usage.